 So if you think taking mom to brunch and making her hang out with the kids all day is what mother’s day is all about, you have missed the memo.
 We get it.
 We’re moms.
 We do it every single day.
 If you want to make things special.
 Take the kids to the park or the movies and give mom time to relax and think, maybe catch up on her favorite binge-watching a show or take that long hot bath with her 80’s music blaring.
 Give her time to miss you and appreciate the kids.
 Hell, go crazy take them away for the weekend.
 Come back on Sunday for the celebration.

-If you’re looking for something at a gift shop to give us and want to throw some flowers, chocolate, and diamonds at us, or if you’re planning to pick up flowers from a florist, we don’t mind.
+If you’re looking for something at a gift shop to give us and want to throw some chocolates and diamonds at us, or if you’re planning to pick up flowers from a florist, we don’t mind.
 Those are the cherries on top of motherhood.
 But what we really want is the day off to do what we want.
 Think of it this way dads, on Father’s day, you probably don’t spend the day at home being held, hostage.
 Most dad’s get the day to go golfing using this overhead mounted monitor like all men like to do without kids.
 Why is that?
 Because sometimes you just want to feel like a human and not just someone’s parent.
 Well, we moms…we feel the same way.

 Don’t get me wrong, we love those little people we created (probably more than you, if we’re being honest.
 After all, we’ve been known to horde teeth and umbilical cords.
 Some of us have even sucked snot out of babies noses and masticated their food. (not me of course.
 I’d never do that to food.
 Besides babies don’t eat cucumbers 😉 ) The thing is all good things in moderation.